renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 ## gNMI commands
 1. The existing gNMI command to view events could be used to view all published actions.
-2. The new gNMI commands under development for config update can be transparently used for any CONFIG-DB updates.
+2. The new gNMI commands under development (via different project) for config update can be transparently used for any CONFIG-DB updates.
 3. The current gNMI commands to view STATE-DB gets transparently extended to the STATE-DB additions.
 4. In short this project does not introduce any new gNMI commands.